Bishop Allen: The EP project

 In 2006, Bishop Allen recorded and released an EP every month of the year.
 Each record was titled for the month of its release (January, February, and so on), and, with the exception of August, which was a 14-song live disc, each contained four new studio songs.

 The project began when Rice and Rudder stumbled upon a discarded piano, dragged it into their rehearsal studio and, refreshed by the sounds the keyboard added to their repertoire, put their old works-in-progress aside and began writing new songs.
 They soon began recording this new material, and by the time the January EP was completed on January 25, 2006, they had decided on doing one each month for the rest of the year.
 The January EP begins with the song "Corazon", celebrating the rescue of the piano, and features a piano on the cover.

 All 12 EPs were self-released and sold primarily through the band's website.
-The covers of the EPs, which reflect the homespun aesthetic of the music inside, were designed by Darbie Nowatka, who also sang lead vocal on a few recordings and often joins the band on stage.
+The covers of the EPs, which reflect the homespun aesthetic of the music inside, were designed by Darbie Nowatka, who also sang lead vocal on a few recordings and became an official member of the band in September 2006.

-Bishop Allen collaborated with many musicians over the year, including the above-mentioned Delamitraux and Owens,Jon Natchez, and Kelly Pratt.
+Bishop Allen collaborated with many musicians over the year, including the above-mentioned Delamitraux and Owens, Jon Natchez, and Kelly Pratt.
 Cully Symington began playing with the band in September and has become their regular drummer.

 "History of Excuses" from the March EP was used in an episode ("My Turf War") of NBC's Scrubs.

 "A Tiny Fold" from the May EP was used in the April 28, 2008, episode of ABC Family's Greek.